Upper Badlands AI and Blockchain Energy Hub

 LOCAL IMPACT

-Located outside Lindsay, Montana, the wind project will provide property tax revenue to Dawson County and provide up to 250 jobs during the project's construction.
+Located in Eastern Montana, this energy project will provide property tax revenue to Dawson County and provide 50-60 permanent positions upon completion.

 icon